zcatbear/trogdorable/README.md

 ```
 SELECT * FROM asn, db11 WHERE asn.startRange == db11.startRange and asn.endRange == db11.endRange;
 ```
 Which ultimately gives you everything for matching IP ranges.
-You can narrow it down using SQL by selecting which city/state or country you want to be in.
+You can narrow it down using SQL by selecting which city,state, or country you want to be in.
+These results are also now stored in `asn_db11`.

 ## Going Further with Python